ernesto-1998/Videogame-Marketplace-Rest-Api/README.md

 ## Description

-This is a rest api that works as the backend of a Videogame Marketplace, it has every module ready to create a user, a user profile, store products (These are divided between Consoles, Videogames and Periferis), in order to create a user, you need to provide a user_role_id, which currently are just two types 1=admin and 2=client.
-In fact you have a very detailed description of the entities on src/v1/db/backupt (In fact, everything related to the main postgres database is inside here, includind static files), there you will find all the information of the postgres database.
+This is a REST API serving as the backend for a Videogame Marketplace.
+It encompasses all modules required to create a user, a user profile, a user address (or many) and store products (divided into Consoles, Videogames, and Peripherals).
+To create a user, you must provide a user_role_id, which currently supports two types: 1=admin and 2=client.
+A detailed description of the entities is available in src/v1/db/backupt.
+All information related to the main PostgreSQL database, including static files, is consolidated here.

-Every entitie has CRUD functionality, USER, PROFILE, ADDRESS, CONSOLES, VIDEOGAMES, PERIFERICS, but every entitie aside from USER needs you to be logged in order to interact with them, this functionality is achivied with sessions, especifically with express-sessions and a mongoDB store, this means that every time you log in on the app, you will receive a cookie called user_sid, with that cookie in your header request you will have access to the resources available for your user role.
+Every entity offers CRUD functionality, including USER, PROFILE, ADDRESS, CONSOLES, VIDEOGAMES, and PERIFERICS However, and FILTERS by price, is_sold and is_used (CONSOLES, VIDEOGAMES, and PERIFERICS) interaction with any entity other than USER requires authentication.
+This is accomplished through sessions, specifically using express-sessions and a MongoDB store.
+Upon logging in, the application issues a cookie named user_sid.
+Including this cookie in your header request grants access to resources based on your assigned user role.

 ## Technologies used: